Revision 2023

 Back to the E-Werk for Most, First Time for Me

-After nearly three long years of distance and postponed events, the moment I stepped into the E-Werk for Revision 2023, I was swept up in radiant waves of sheer enthusiasm.
+After nearly three long years of distance and postponed events, the moment I stepped into the E-Werk for the Revision 2023 demoparty, I was swept up in radiant waves of sheer enthusiasm.
 Others were back, I was there for the first time.
-This is my account of a big, loud, and more joyful weekend in Saarbrücken.
+This is my account of a big, loud, and joyful weekend in Saarbrücken.

 April 2023